Hiyya1/ODT-2026-Hiyya/README.md

 **Response:**
 - `Input: Ultrasonic sensors placed at different points on the panel detect hand movement.`
 - `Processing: The sensors correspond to specific flowers based on proximity.
-When a sensor detects hand movement, the code sends instructions to rotate its corresponding servo motor and turn on the corresponding light of the flower. `
+When a sensor detects hand movement, the ESP32 sends instructions to the servo motor to rotate by a certain angle and open the flower. `
 - `Output: The flower(s) underneath the hand open and light up.`
-- `Physical structure: ??????????`
+- `Physical structure: The flower uses an umbrella mechanism to open and close.
+A lever connects the servo to the flower handle that converts the rotational motion of the servo to the vertical motion required to open the flower.
+The structure is made by hand using basic materials.`
 - `App interaction: NA`

 ## 6.3 Input / Output Map